Packet switching: Packet switching in networks

-Packet switching is used to optimize the use of the channel capacity available in digital telecommunication networks, such as computer networks, and minimize the transmission latency (the time it takes for data to pass across the network), and to increase robustness of communication.
+In telecommunication networks, packet switching is used to optimize the usage of channel capacity and increase robustness.
+Compared to circuit switching, packet switching is highly dynamic, allocating channel capacity based on usage instead of explicit reservations.
+This can reduce wasted capacity caused by underutilized reservations at the cost of removing bandwidth guarantees.
+In practice, congestion control is generally used in IP networks to dynamically negotiate capacity between connections.
+Packet switching may also increase the robustness of networks in the face of failures.
+If a node fails, connections do not need to be interrupted, as packets may be routed around the failure.

 Packet switching is used in the Internet and most local area networks.
 The Internet is implemented by the Internet Protocol Suite using a variety of link layer technologies.
 For example, Ethernet and Frame Relay are common.
 Newer mobile phone technologies (e.g., GSM, LTE) also use packet switching.
 Packet switching is associated with connectionless networking because, in these systems, no connection agreement needs to be established between communicating parties prior to exchanging data.

-X.25 is a notable use of packet switching in that, despite being based on packet switching methods, it provides virtual circuits to the user.
-These virtual circuits carry variable-length packets.
-In 1978, X.25 provided the first international and commercial packet switching network, the International Packet Switched Service (IPSS).
-Asynchronous Transfer Mode (ATM) also is a virtual circuit technology, which uses fixed-length cell relay connection oriented packet switching.
+X.25, the international CCITT standard of 1976, is a notable use of packet switching in that it provides to users a service of flow-controlled virtual circuits.
+These virtual circuits reliably carry variable-length packets with data order preservation.
+DATAPAC in Canada was the first public network to support X.25, followed by TRANSPAC in France.

+Asynchronous Transfer Mode (ATM) is another virtual circuit technology.
+It differs from X.25 in that it uses small fixed-length packets (cells), and that the network imposes no flow control to users.

-Technologies such as Multiprotocol Label Switching (MPLS) and the Resource Reservation Protocol (RSVP) create virtual circuits on top of datagram networks.
+Technologies such as MPLS and the Resource Reservation Protocol (RSVP) create virtual circuits on top of datagram networks.
 MPLS and its predecessors, as well as ATM, have been called "fast packet" technologies.
 MPLS, indeed, has been called "ATM without cells".
 Virtual circuits are especially useful in building robust failover mechanisms and allocating bandwidth for delay-sensitive applications.

 Packet-switched networks

+Donald Davies' work in the late 1960s on data communications and computer network design became well known in the United States, Europe and Japan.
+It was the "cornerstone" that inspired numerous packet switching networks in the decade following.

 The history of packet-switched networks can be divided into three overlapping eras: early networks before the introduction of X.25; the X.25 era when many postal, telephone, and telegraph (PTT) companies provided public data networks with X.25 interfaces; and the Internet era which initially competed with the OSI model.